TheCvarGroup/passcore/README.md

 ### Configuration Options

-- **`Enabled`**: Set to `true` to enable password blacklist validation, `false` to disable
+- **`Enabled`**: Set to `true` to enable password disallowed words validation, `false` to disable
 - **`CaseSensitive`**: Set to `true` for case-sensitive matching, `false` for case-insensitive (recommended)
-- **`BlacklistedWords`**: Array of words/phrases that cannot be contained in passwords
+- **`DisallowedWords`**: Array of words/phrases that cannot be contained in passwords

 ### How It Works

-- The blacklist validation occurs during password change attempts
+- The disallowed words validation occurs during password change attempts
-- If a password contains any blacklisted word (as a substring), the change will be rejected
+- If a password contains any disallowed word (as a substring), the change will be rejected
 - The validation is case-insensitive by default for better security
-- Users receive a clear error message when their password is rejected due to blacklisted content
+- Users receive a clear error message when their password is rejected due to disallowed content

 ### Benefits Over File-Based Approach

 ✅ **Centralized Configuration** - All settings in one place
-✅ **Environment-Specific** - Different blacklists for dev/staging/prod
+✅ **Environment-Specific** - Different disallowed word lists for dev/staging/prod
 ✅ **No File System Dependencies** - No need to manage external files
-✅ **Version Control** - Blacklist changes tracked in Git
+✅ **Version Control** - Disallowed word list changes tracked in Git
 ✅ **Hot Reload** - Changes can be applied without redeployment
 ✅ **JSON Validation** - Configuration errors caught early